Napear/AlgoToolbox/Week2/README.md

 # Introduction Assignments
 -----

 Each of the folders in this section contain the various programming assignments for week 2 of the course.
-They each contain code stubs in various languages as well at my solution for the problems.
+They each contain code stubs from the course material in C, Java and Python.
+My solutions are added to some of those files, and constitute the whole of any other files.
 The prog_assign.pdf file contains the instructions for each problem.

 ## Small Fibonacci Numbers
 ------